srishab55/restaurant-review-data-pipeline/README.md

 ---

+## Performance Metrics

+- **Chunked Processing**: Reduced memory overhead and improved runtime stability by splitting large JSON datasets into smaller, manageable chunks (~100MB each).
+- **Partitioned Writes**: Writing data with partitioning (`date={}/hr={}`) improved query performance during downstream analysis.
+- **Spark Config Optimizations**: Jobs tuned using configuration parameters such as dynamic allocation, executor memory limits, and batch size tuning.
+- **Batch Ingestion**: Reviews ingestion was handled in batches of 10,000 rows to optimize MySQL-to-Disk simulation latency.

+---

+## Error Handling

+- **Try-Except Blocks**: Wrapped critical operations such as database connections, file reads, and writes with error handling to avoid pipeline crashes.
+- **Logging**: Enabled structured logging throughout scripts to capture warnings, errors, and processing status.
+Helpful in debugging and monitoring.
+- **Graceful Shutdown**: Resources like database cursors and connections are closed in `finally` blocks to ensure cleanup after failures.
+- **Airflow Alerts** (Not executed here): Airflow DAGs can be extended with email or Slack notifications on task failures for better monitoring in production environments.

 ## Potential Improvements

 - **True Real-Time Streaming**: Integrating Kafka or other streaming platforms would allow for genuine real-time ingestion and processing.